+The tags for Diffie-Hellman parameters when using ECC are the same as for ECC public Keys CRT elements in table L.5.4.4-2.

 When created, a Diffie-Hellman key exchange parameters data object is specified as such by the choice of Control Reference Template.

-Ediotor’s note: Provide ECDH equivalent structure

 L.5.5 Access Rights